-During the study and to meet the intent of TSR1 requirements special attention was given to selecting and incorporating equipment that achieves a TSR 1 compliant truck, trailer, and container.
+During the study and to meet TSR1 requirements' intent, special attention was given to selecting and incorporating equipment that achieves a TSR1-compliant truck, trailer, and container.

 This included ensuring the truck's alarm systems were effective, the transmission of associated signals, additional telematics systems/equipment fitted to the container chassis, and the monitoring of the container doors.